 Though the marinade calls for several spices, I bet you have most of them in your cupboard.
 And if the combination seems questionable (bay leaves and cinnamon?), trust me, they’ll make your tastebuds sing.

 Keith and I have been in a rut when it comes to lamb.
-For years, it’s been Grilled Lamb Chops all summer long with a quick switch to Roasted Lamb Chops when the mercury falls.
+For years, it’s been Grilled Lamb Chops all summer long with a quick switch to Roasted Lamb Chops or Pan-Fried Lamb Chops when the mercury falls.
 We love lamb chops and rarely make anything else (other than our favorite lamb burgers) so why mess up a great thing?
 But recently I found myself leafing through the pages of The New Spanish Table cookbook on a lazy Sunday afternoon and this recipe caught my eye.

 The recipe didn’t specify what meat to use, offering up a variety of choices: pork, chicken, beef, or lamb.
 I saw my chance to try something new with lamb and I’m so glad I did.
 It turns out that chunks of lamb, fresh from a six-hour bath in olive oil, vinegar, and rich, warming spices, emerge from a few minutes of sizzling on a hot grill as delicious, melt-in-your-mouth bites.